-Week 1 (September 15) Introduction to the Course and to Alphabets ---- especially the Greek.
+Week 1 (September 15) Introduction to the Course and to Alphabets-especially the Greek.

 Assignment for following week: Review GRU chap.
-2; study well on your own chaps 1 & 3.
+2; study well on your own pp. xi-xvii and chaps 1 & 3.
 Prepare for quiz on: The Greek Alphabet: recite, write (not capitals), and transliterate.